Meillaya/Obsidian-Notes/McMaster/COMPSCI 3TB3/Midterm/FSA Algorithms 1.md

 Finally, the function returns a `FiniteStateAutomaton` object constructed from the input symbols, states, transitions, initial state, and final states.

 Overall, the `parseFSA` function implements a simple parser for a text-based format for representing finite state automata.
 This format is not standard, and there are many different ways to represent finite state automata in text form, but the basic idea is to encode the automaton as a list of lines, where each line represents a transition in the automaton.
 The `parseFSA` function assumes a specific format for the input string, and may fail or produce incorrect results if the input string is not well-formed or does not conform to the assumed format.

+The time complexity of `parseFSA` function is O(n), where n is the total number of characters in the input `fsa` string.

+This is because the function simply reads each line of the input string once, and then processes each line by splitting it into substrings, performing set unions and creating tuples.
+These operations all take constant time.
+The overall time complexity is therefore linear in the size of the input.

 ```python
 def equivalentFSA(a: FiniteStateAutomaton, aʹ: FiniteStateAutomaton, printMap = False) -> bool: